James Blair (Australian judge): Political career

 A constitutional impasse over the Queensland Legislative Council between the Queensland Governor, Lord Chelmsford, and Kidston as Premier led to a general election.
 Blair introduced two pieces of legislation that became crucial in the later abolition of the upper house.
 The first reduced the requirement for a two-thirds majority for a bill to become law in Queensland.
 After this was passed, a further law change was made that allowed for referendum of the people to be held to make laws had been refused in two consecutive sessions of Parliament.

 Kidston offered Blair an appointment to the Supreme Court of Queensland in 1908.
 However, he declined it because it was to be a Northern Queensland appointment and he preferred a Brisbane placement.
 When Kidston formed a coalition with the Opposition, he removed Blair from his ministerial roles to allow for coalition members to be appointed.
 Blair went on to lead what became known as the "Independent Opposition".
-In 1911 he became president of Tattersall's Club.
-He held this role until 1922.

 He married Christina Gibson on 29 February 1912 at St Andrew's Church of England, South Brisbane.
 They had no children.
 At the general election in that year, Blair stood as a Government candidate for Ipswich.
 He was elected and he returned to the ministry as Secretary for Public Instruction and held this office until 1915.
 In Parliament, he introduced law changes to raise the age of consent from 14 to 17 years of age.
 He also introduced changes to prevent wills excluding immediate family, as well as introducing rules that restricted corporate ownership of pharmacies to Family Societies.
 He also changed the criteria for the awarding of secondary school scholarships by making them available to all who qualified, rather than by way of competition.

 In 1915 Blair lost his seat in parliament at the general election, and he returned to private practice as a barrister.
 He appeared as junior counsel in the "Legislative Council referendum" case in which he argued that legislation abolishing the Upper House in Queensland was valid.
 The Full Court of the Supreme Court of Queensland ruled against the validity of that legislation.
 However, the High Court of Australia overturned that decision and ruled that it was valid.
 Blair became a member of the senate of the University of Queensland in 1915 and 1916.